Rosemary Garlic Farmers Cheese

 Most cheeses are pretty hard to make at home.
 A good friend of mine is a very solid cook and experimenter and one year I remember him trying to make cheddar cheese in his kitchen.
 The results where somewhere between rotten dairy and deadly fungus.
 There are a lot of variables that go into cheese making and some of them are super-hard to control in most home kitchens.

 But not every cheese is hard to make at home.
-In fact, on the other end of the spectrum, there are a few cheeses that are insanely easy to make at home.
+In fact, on the other end of the spectrum, there are a few cheeses that are insanely easy to make at home, like this Homemade Farmers cheese.
 When homemade cheese won the poll last week, I knew I would be doing one of these softer fresh cheeses.

 1) Wrap roughly chopped garlic and rosemary in cheesecloth.
 Don't wrap it too tight, you want the liquid to be able to circulate around it.
 Tie off the top though so it stays in a bundle.